jordi-z80/UncleJupiter/README.md

 Note: Saying to "play a song" doesn't really play a song right now.
 It maps the order into a youtube search.
 I haven't found a way to directly play a song in youtube, so if you have one, you can easily change the Commands/builtIn/watch.json file to play it directly.

+* When was the Sinclair Spectrum released?
+Note: Questions are converted into searches (change prompt.txt to change this behavior)

 Some commands (search, listen, watch) use "specify if possible" in their embedding.
 This means that if the LLM is intelligent enough
 (GPT-3.5 seems to do very rarely, but I suspect GPT-4 is much better at this job, based from my tests in ChatGPT-4)